AbhijitGhosh2211/platform-learn.en/help/tutorial-fac-cross-channel/data-warehouse-connection.md

 ---
 # Data Warehouse connection

-We start by configuring a connection between Adobe Experience Platform and your enterprise Data Warehouse to enable Federated Audience Composition.
+We start by configuring a connection between Adobe Experience Platform and your enterprise Data Warehouse.
 This allows you to query data directly from supported warehouses without replication.
-Additionally, we create Schemas and Data Models based on the Data Warehouse tables.
+Additionally, we are going to use the Schemas as it sits in the data warehouse to support query building.

 To demonstrate, we connect to a Snowflake account.
 Federated Audience Composition supports a growing list of cloud warehouse connections.
 See the [updated list of integrations](https://experienceleague.adobe.com/en/docs/federated-audience-composition/using/start/access-prerequisites){target="_blank"}.